 Warm Ups (5 minutes)

-In Warm Up, you will receive a choice out of two different warm-up types, designed to help increase heart rate and mobility and prepare your body for your workout.
+You will receive a choice out of two different warm up types, designed to help increase heart rate and mobility and prepare your body for your workout.
 These are:

 - Cardio: low-intensity cardio, such as walking, jogging, cycling etc.